KBS Tuff

 The KBS Tuff (Kay Behrensmeyer Site Tuff) is an ash layer in East African Rift Valley sediments, derived from a volcanic eruption that occurred approximately 1.87 million years ago (Ma).
 The tuff is widely distributed geographically, and marks a significant transition between water flow and associated environmental conditions around Lake Turkana shortly after 2 Ma.

-Between 1970-1985 the age of the tuff was the subject of intense academic dispute, with a variety of dates proposed by different geochemical and paleontological laboratories.
+Between 1970 and 1985 the age of the tuff was the subject of intense academic dispute, with a variety of dates proposed by different geochemical and paleontological laboratories.
 This dispute came to be known as the KBS Tuff Controversy.

-The KBS Tuff has been described as "the Turkana Basin’s most celebrated tephrostratigraphic marker."
+The KBS Tuff has been described as "the Turkana Basin's most celebrated tephrostratigraphic marker."

 Geography

 The National Museums of Kenya Koobi Fora offices and camp, Sibiloi National Park.
 The KBS Tuff is found in Koobi Fora.

 The KBS Tuff was first reported and described by Kay Behrensmeyer (hence "KBS", Kay Behrensmeyer Site) in sediments that belong to Omo Group deposits in southern Ethiopia and northern Kenya.
 Within this larger group, the KBS has been found in the Shungura Formation in southern Ethiopia, In the Nachukui Formation on the west side of Lake Turkana in northern Kenya, and in the Koobi Fora Formation on the east side of Lake Turkana.